StarSheriff2/nextjs-pokemon-search-app/README.md

 In order to ensure the quality of the code, please make sure to:

 - Write clear and well-documented code
-- Follow the project's existing code style and naming conventions
 - Write tests to cover the functionality of your code
 - Optimize the performance of the code